merdok/homebridge-xiaomi-fan/README.md

 - `shutdownTimer` [optional]
 Show a slider (as light bulb) which allows to set a shutdown timer in minutes. **Default: false**
 - `angleButtons` [optional]
 Whether the angle buttons service is enabled.
 This allows to create buttons which can switch between different oscillation angles.
-Array of values.
-Possible angles 0-120.
 Only on supported devices! **Default: "" (disabled)**
+  - Set an array of numeric values.
+Possible values depend on the fan model
+  - Some fans support predefined angle buttons, in the case if the property is not specified the angle buttons are retrived from the fan and displayed as switches.
+If you want to prevent that behaviour set the property value as an empty array **[]**
 - `ioniserControl` [optional]
 Show a switch which allows to quickly enable/disable the ioniser on your fan.
 Only on supported devices! **Default: false**
 - `fanLevelControl` [optional]